plrlhb12/My-RNA-Seq-project/README.md

  3.Shell scripts for intron retention analysis

- 4.R scripts for differential expression analysis using DESeq2 (Uploaded the wrong file)

- 5.R scriptis for Single cell RNA-Seq with sample data using Seurat3
+ 4.R scriptis for Single cell RNA-Seq with sample data using Seurat3